PostHog/posthog.com/contents/blog/startup-data-stack.md

 To do this, they need:

-- Site and product analytics
+- Website and product analytics
 - Customer relationship manager (CRM)
 - Revenue, payments, subscription tracking

 ![MVP](../images/blog/startup-data-stack/mvp.png)

 To choose these products, they usually go with the "popular" choice, as they are [boring technologies](https://mcfunley.com/choose-boring-technology) that work for other people.
-The goal of the data stack at the MVP stage is to get basic data into if [what you are building is working](/blog/early-stage-analytics).
+The goal of the data stack at the MVP stage is to get basic data to find out if [what you are building is working](/blog/early-stage-analytics).
 Complicated solutions aren’t needed for this.

-## The seed stage data stack
+## The Seed stage data stack

-Once the MVP has traction and enters the seed stage, the data needs become more advanced.
+Once the MVP has initial traction and you enter the Seed stage, the data needs become more advanced.
 This is because what to work on become less obvious.
 Startups need data to figure out how to spend their time and resources.
 Some questions asked at this stage include:

 - What features should we prioritize developing?
 - How do we best serve our [ideal customer](/blog/creating-ideal-customer-profile)?